Start here - A tour of the TABLE website

 While there are certainly strong differences in opinion, attention is often focused on the most extreme arguments within the debate, glossing over a broad and rich spectrum of moderate, nuanced and regional views that lie within the parameters of simplistic “localist” vs. “globalist” positions.

-Our Table explainers are peer-reviewed, free educational resources on key food systems concepts.
+Our TABLE explainers are peer-reviewed, free educational resources on key food systems concepts.
 They offer accessible introductions to the most important ideas for understanding food system sustainability.
 These were previously published on the Foodsource website as Building Blocks and Chapter.
-Our explainers include:
+TABLE explainers include: